Linda McClain: Family law

-Criticism of McClain's work asks how she can argue government should promote gender equality within families while rejecting state promotion of sexual activity within the confines of marriage.
-Other government action criticism notes that to create equality among different family types, government must make up deficits experienced by children due to their parents' sub-optimal decisions, and this support could encourage undesired adult behavior.
-There is also a question whether government supports can create true equality among different types of families, or whether subsidies create marginalized family groups.
+Criticism of McClain's work asks how she can argue the government should promote gender equality within families while rejecting state promotion of sexual activity within the confines of marriage.
+Other government action criticism notes that to create equality among different family types, the government must make up deficits experienced by children due to their parents' sub-optimal decisions, and this support could encourage undesired adult behavior.
+There is also a question of whether government support can create true equality among different types of families, or whether subsidies create marginalized family groups.
 Critics also take issue with McClain's use of the moral good to support all families, regardless of makeup, while ignoring empirical evidence of the enhanced premoral goods some family makeups generally bestow on children.
 McClain addressed this criticism in a subsequent article, where she acknowledged the channelling function of family law, encouraging people to marry, sometimes conflicts with fairness, but that channelling is still a legitimate purpose of family law, and marriage is something individuals in non-traditional families still strive for.
 Additionally, some of the institutions, such as the Institute for American Values, associated with empirical evidence showing greater benefits to children in families with low-conflict, two married biological parents, were also quick to turn out reports questioning the future of marriage in response to movement in the same-sex marriage debate.
-She has also responded to empirical evidence that women in "traditional" gender role marriages are more satisfied that women in egalitarian relationships, noting that women in traditional marriages likely have lower expectations that are met, whereas women in egalitarian relationships have higher expectations that are met less often.
+She has also responded to empirical evidence that women in "traditional" gender role marriages are more satisfied than women in egalitarian relationships, noting that women in traditional marriages likely have lower expectations that are met, whereas women in egalitarian relationships have higher expectations that are met less often.

 McClain has also considered compensation for care work, arguing that raising children well instills traits that allow them to participate in democratic government.
-She has also examined how women respond to inequality by caring for the disadvantaged, which itself generates societal value.
+She has also examined how women respond to inequality by caring for the disadvantaged, which generates societal value.
 However, while women have traditionally been the primary caretakers, McClain believes government programming should encourage both genders to engage in this important work.
 She believes caring for children alone is a valuable contribution to society and has criticized the Personal Responsibility and Work Opportunity Act for requiring paid work contributions in addition to care work.
-However, McClain's recommendations are not simply compensating parents for the caretaking functions they perform; she has argued that caring for children should be considered a public function that is part of good self-government, and as such, society should do more to support parent education, work-life balance, and employment issues in the child care industry.
-Others have questioned making child care a public value, worried that it would allow majority views to define family.
-Additionally, there are concerns that employer accommodation of employee mothers will shift the burden to childless female employees instead of all childless employees.
+However, McClain's recommendations are not simply compensating parents for the care-taking functions they perform; she has argued that caring for children should be considered a public function that is part of good self-government, and as such, society should do more to support parent education, work-life balance, and employment issues in the child care industry.

 Tort law

-Although other legal scholars, such as Leslie Bender, have argued the feminist ethic of care requires a duty to rescue, McClain has disagreed, distinguishing the ethic of care from beneficence.
+Although other legal scholars, such as Leslie Bender, have argued the feminist ethic of care requires a duty to rescue, McClain disagreed, distinguishing the ethic of care from beneficence.